Reviewed by Clare Waismann, RAS / SUDCC

 Medications act on the brain by influencing neurotransmitters.
 In some drugs, such as marijuana, the drug itself pretends to be a neurotransmitter and causes a pleasurable excitation of the neurons.
 Some medications keep the neurotransmitter in the gap longer or increase the amount of the neurotransmitter released.
 This causes a surge of excitement in the neurons, and they feel very good, very quickly.

 Dopamine is the neurotransmitter most commonly manipulated by medications.
 Dopamine has many functions in the brain, and it is often integral in the movement of muscles and other processes.
 The most salient function this chemical performs is indicating pleasurable sensations.
-When you taste something sweet or gaze at a loved one, dopamine is released and neurons are excited to make you feel good.
+When you taste something sweet or gaze at a loved one, dopamine is released, and neurons are excited to make you feel good.
 With dependency creating drugs, the brain releases dopamine in large amounts, making you want that feeling all the time.

-Scientific Reasons for Dependency
+Scientific Reasons for Opiate Dependence

-Since not everyone who is exposed to a drug becomes physically or psychologically dependent on it, some aberration of this reward system must exist in certain people to make them more susceptible.
+Since not everyone exposed to a drug becomes physically or psychologically dependent on it, some aberration of this reward system must exist in certain people to make them more susceptible.
 Science bears this out.

-Some drugs help to multiply the number of dopamine receptors on the neurons and this makes them give you a rush.
+Some drugs help to multiply the number of dopamine receptors on the neurons, and this makes them give you a rush.
 However, those receptors don’t go away, and when they do not get the hit of the dopamine from the drug, it can induce cravings for that good feeling.
-It is a simple need of the receptors in your brain due to a chemical change brought about by the drug.
+It is a simple need for the receptors in your brain due to a chemical change brought about by the drug.

 Another chemical in the brain, known as GABA, is responsible for stopping the flood of dopamine into the synaptic gap.
 It works as a virtual brake for the reward system and keeps you from getting too attached to that pleasurable feeling.
 In some people, this system does not work as well.
-Either you don’t have enough GABA or it doesn’t work as it should.
+Either you don’t have enough GABA, or it doesn’t work as it should.

 Last Updated on